Could you be deported because you were convicted of a crime of moral turpitude?

 In these types of situations, it is up to the Immigration Judge on a case-by-case basis to determine if it is a crime of moral turpitude.
 The Judge will usually look at both the language of the law under which the person was convicted and the actual records and facts surrounding the conviction.
 It is up to them to decide if the crime was intentional and if the offender should be deported from the US.

-Crime of Moral Turpitude Links
+Crime of Moral Turpitude Additional Resources

-- Crimes of Moral Turpitude (EOIR)
+- Crimes Involving Moral Turpitude (ILRC)

 What Can We Help You With - Videos